Dhaarun-Abhimanyu/My_discord_bot/README.md

 ## DISCLAIMER
 As
-- Discord has changes its ToS,
+- Discord has changed its ToS,
 - The JDA(java discord API) has been updated,

 this discord bot no longer functions